junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 He can do nothing but just watch the bully show displaying inside the glass container -- the brutal shark in tank show with Cas's body on the meat hook.

 The three archangels form an ally within seconds.
-Cas's eyes shift between blue and black, leviathan goo continuously falling out of him.
+Cas's eyes shift between blue and black, Leviathan goo continuously falling out of him.

 Lucifer jump-starts the first round of attack, with Michael -- now without Adam, he is more involved in the activity as well -- on Cas's left flank, and Raphael on his right.
 Castiel's body shakes like a winter leaf under their strike, the archangels stab him with the spiral blades, punch and kick and beat him from every direction.